-Unspeakable: Literature and Terrorism from the Gunpowder Plot to 9/11 explores the representation of terrorism in plays, novels and films across the centuries.
+Unspeakable: Literature and Terrorism from the Gunpowder Plot to 9/11 explores the representation of terrorism in plays, novels, and films across the centuries.
 Time and time again, writers and filmmakers including William Shakespeare, Joseph Conrad, Henry James, Gillo Pontecorvo, Don DeLillo, John Updike, and Steven Spielberg refer to terrorist acts as beyond comprehension, “a deed without a name,” but they do not stop there.
-Instead of creating works that respond to terrorism by providing comforting narratives reassuring audiences and readers of their moral superiority and the perfidy of the terrorists, these writers and filmmakers confront the unspeakable by attempting to see the world from the terrorist’s perspective and examining the roots of terrorist violence.
+Instead of creating works that respond to terrorism by providing comforting narratives reassuring audiences and readers of their moral superiority and the perfidy of the terrorists, these writers and filmmakers confront the unspeakable by attempting to see the world from the terrorist’s perspective and by examining the roots of terrorist violence.

 Introduction: Speakable/Unspeakable: The Rhetoric of Terrorism

-Chapter 2: "A Deed without a Name": Macbeth and the Unspeakable Gunpowder Plot
+Chapter 1: "A Deed without a Name": Macbeth, the Gunpowder Plot, and Terrorism

-Chapter 6: "Why do they hate us?": Updike, Hamid, and DeLillo
+Chapter 5: "Why do they hate us?": Updike, Hamid, DeLillo

 Epilogue: Where Do We Go From Here?
 Nadeem Aslam, The Blind Man’s Garden and Amy Waldman, The Submission